-A student who has been receiving any type of federal loan prior to withdrawing from the University must also complete a Loan Exit Interview online at studentloans.gov.
-The Stafford Loan Exit Interview may be completed online at studentloans.gov (contact the Financial Aid Office with questions) and the Perkins Loan Exit Interview may be completed online at www.ecsi.net (contact the Student Accounts Office with questions).
+A student who has been receiving any type of federal loan prior to withdrawing from the University must also complete a Federal Direct Loan Exit Interview online at StudentAid.gov (contact the Financial Aid Office with questions).
 Adjustments to the student's aid may be necessary when the student does not complete a semester for which aid is given.
 This in turn may leave a balance owed to the University (payable to the Student Accounts Office).
 In addition, a student who withdraws from the University should also be aware that when satisfactory academic progress for Financial Aid is checked in May, he/she may fall short of the required credits or cumulative GPA (CGPA) to be eligible to receive aid again.
 The student will be sent a notification of this deficiency even though the student has withdrawn, so that he/she has the opportunity to correct the situation.
 For more information on this, please check "Measurement of Academic Progress" and "Grade Point Average Requirements" in the Financial Assistance section of the catalog.